Trade Classification With Python¶

 -

 Chakrabarty, B., Li, B., Nguyen, V., & Van Ness, R. A. (2007).
 Trade classification algorithms for electronic communications network trades.
-Journal of Banking & Finance, 31(12), 3806β3821. https://doi.org/10.1016/j.jbankfin.2007.03.003↩
+Journal of Banking & Finance, 31(12), 3806β3821. https://doi.org/10.1016/j.jbankfin.2007.03.003 ↩

 -

 Ellis, K., Michaely, R., & OβHara, M. (2000).
-The accuracy of trade classification rules: Evidence from nasdaq.
-The Journal of Financial and Quantitative Analysis, 35(4), 529β551. https://doi.org/10.2307/2676254↩
+The accuracy of trade classification rules: Evidence from Nasdaq.
+The Journal of Financial and Quantitative Analysis, 35(4), 529β551. https://doi.org/10.2307/2676254 ↩

 -

 Grauer, C., Schuster, P., & Uhrig-Homburg, M. (2023).
-Option trade classification. https://doi.org/10.2139/ssrn.4098475↩↩
+Option trade classification.
+SSRN Working Paper. https://doi.org/10.2139/ssrn.4098475 ↩↩

 -

 Harris, L. (1989).
 A day-end transaction price anomaly.
-The Journal of Financial and Quantitative Analysis, 24(1), 29. https://doi.org/10.2307/2330746↩
+The Journal of Financial and Quantitative Analysis, 24(1), 29β37. https://doi.org/10.2307/2330746 ↩

 -